Myndex/apca-introduction/analysis.md

 Notwithstanding comment.
 They are curves, but they are so clearly different bizarre statements to the contrary have me questioning the motives herein.

+It is prima facea evidence that anyone can plainly see these curves are significantly different!!

 > _I added a modified WCAG 2.x curve
 with an ambient light value of 0.4 instead of 0.05.
 This one is very similar to the APCA curves.
 The second column shows the differences between the APCA curves and this modified WCAG 2.x.
 0.4 was just a guess, there might be even better values._

 There is no justification for the adding of 0.4: it is not supported by any physical measure.
 That it does grossly and incompletely reverse engineer part of the APCA curves is irrelevant.
 It's use here is clearly an attempt to mislead.
 It absolutely should NOT be used in this area of analysis whatsoever.
-If it is to be explored, it MUST be explored SEPARATELY and not claimed to be WCAG2 because it is NOT.
+If it is to be explored, it needs be explored _SEPARATELY_ and not claimed to be WCAG2 because it is _NOT_.
+This is a conflation of factors, not well described, and presented in a manner that serves only to confuse and obfuscate the facts.

+This more than anything renders this analysis biased and corrupt, and a clear intent to create confusion.

 > _I also wanted to see how the contrast results compare.
 I took a random sample